tc39/proposals/stage-0-proposals.md

 # Stage 0 Proposals

+Stage 0 proposals are either

+* planned to be presented to the committee by a TC39 champion, or
-Stage 0 proposals have been presented to the committee and not rejected definitively, but have not yet achieved any of the criteria to get into stage 1.
+* have been presented to the committee and not rejected definitively, but have not yet achieved any of the criteria to get into stage 1.

 | 🚀 | Proposal                                                                                                                                 | Champion                        | Stage |
 |---|------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------|-------|